Columbus bicycle accident lawyer

 A daily commute down Veterans Parkway or an afternoon through downtown Columbus can turn tragic in seconds.
 One distracted or impatient driver is all it takes to send a cyclist to the hospital with devastating injuries.

 At Fox Injury Law, we stand up for bicyclists who’ve been hurt by negligent drivers.
-Our attorneys know that bike accident victims often face high medical bills and insurance companies that resist paying full value.
+Our Columbus personal injury attorneys know that bike accident victims often face high medical bills and insurance companies that resist paying full value.
 When your life is disrupted by a crash, you need a law firm that takes your recovery seriously.

 Call (404) 777-7778 today or contact us online to speak with an experienced Columbus bicycle accident lawyer who can help you move forward with confidence.